york-solutions/wikitree-x-chrome/README.md

-# wikitree-chrome-import
+# wikitree-x-chrome

-Chrome Extension for WikiTree enables importing data from other trees
+Chrome Extension for WikiTree that enables importing data from other trees.